- Start date: Sep 2023

 Sustainable Accounting: Theory & Practice

-The main aim of this class is to a theoretical and conceptual framework to evaluate the effectiveness of sustainable accounting.
-Students will be given an opportunity to critically engage and co-create ways to address those issues by problematising the role and the potential impacts on accounting from changing social and environmental pressures.
-During this class, students will practice reporting on sustainability and problematise the role of accounting to achieve the sustainability outcomes.
-In addition, students will analyse the role of accounting in standardisation techniques and evaluatory frameworks such as the GRI framework, UN SDGs, TCFD, ESG matrix, debates on single/double materiality and the role of accounting in integrated reporting and achieving triple bottom line.
+The main aim of this class is to apply theoretical and conceptual frameworks to evaluate the effectiveness of sustainable accounting.
+In turn, students will practice reporting on sustainability and problematise the role of accounting to achieve the sustainability outcomes.
+In addition, students will analyse the role of accounting in standardisation techniques and evaluatory frameworks such as the GRI framework, ISSB, UN SDGs, TCFD, ESG matrix, debates on single/double materiality and the role of accounting in integrated reporting and achieving triple bottom line.
 By the end of the module, students will be able to develop analytical/evaluatory skills to identify relationships between the society, market and the environment.